 \subsubsection{CMB spectral distortions from DM decay}

-Since the seminal series of papers~\cite{Zeldovich:1969ff, Sunyaev:1970eu, Sunyaev:1970er}, lots of efforts have been paid towards a better treatment of those distortions (see e.g. \cite{Chluba:2011hw} for a recent review).
+Since the seminal series of papers~\cite{Zeldovich:1969ff, Sunyaev:1970eu, Sunyaev:1970er}, lots of efforts have been paid towards a better treatment of these distortions (see e.g. \cite{Chluba:2011hw} for a recent review), including applications to early decaying massive particles (e.g. \cite{Hu:1993gc,1992NuPhB.373..399E,Chluba:2013wsa,Chluba:2013pya}).
 It has been found that the distortions are (mostly) of two types, depending on the energy injection time.
 At very early times, no spectral distortion can survive, since it would simply result in a shift of the blackbody temperature.
 Below $z\sim2\times10^6$, the CMB spectrum starts acquiring an effective chemical potential $\mu$, since processes changing the number of photons such as double Compton scattering become inefficient.
-At later time, CMB is mostly sensitive to a modification of the so-called comptonization$-y$ parameter quantifying the amount of energy transfer via Compton scattering, which becomes less and less efficient.
-At first order, one can consider the transition between the two types of distortions to be abrupt around $z \simeq 4\times 10^5$, i.e. $\Gamma^{-1} \simeq 5\times10^{10}$s\footnote{More recently, it has been found that the overlapping regions is non-trivially treatable, leading to a new type of distortions - the so-called $r$-distortion \cite{Chluba:2011hw} - which requires a careful numerical computation.
-We will neglect it for simplicity in the present work.}.
-In order to compute the fractional energy density change of CMB photons, $\Delta\rho_\gamma/\rho_\gamma$, we follow the formalism of \cite{Dimastrogiovanni:2015wvk}:
+At later time, the CMB is mostly sensitive to a modification of the so-called comptonization $y-$parameter quantifying the amount of energy transfer via Compton scattering, which becomes less and less efficient.
+At first order, one can consider that the transition between the two types of distortions takes place abruptly around $z \simeq 4\times 10^5$, i.e. $\Gamma^{-1} \simeq 5\times10^{10}$s~\footnote{More recently, it has been found that the transition requires a careful numerical computation and may lead to a new type of distortions - the so-called $r$-distortion \cite{Chluba:2011hw}.
+We will neglect this for simplicity in the present work.}.
+In order to compute the fractional energy density change of CMB photons, $\Delta\rho_\gamma/\rho_\gamma$, we follow the formalism of \cite{Chluba:2013pya,Chluba:2016bvg}:

-where the pure $\mu$ and pure $y$ distortions can be computed as
+where the pure $\mu-$ and pure $y-$distortions can be computed as

-The visibility functions are given by~\cite{Chluba:2011hw}
+The visibility functions are given by~\cite{Chluba:2013vsa}